Dental Implant FAQ

 Can any dentist perform a dental implant procedure?

 Because dental implants are such sophisticated devices, they must be positioned carefully to minimize implant failure or other complications.
-To get the best results, it’s important to choose a periodontist experienced with dental implants, like those at our office.
+To get the best results, it's important to choose an oral surgeon experienced with dental implants, like Michael S. Scherer, D.D.S., M.D. those at our office.
 Our staff has the proper training, education, and competence needed to perform a successful dental implant procedure.

 Are dental implants safe?